 This is an electronic price tag.
 We implemented this system because prices can fluctuate almost weekly.

-  We will look at both, but first, we will look at the brands who take part during these sales.
+We will look at both, but first, we will look at the brands who take part in these sales.

-  Brands like LG, Samsung, Whirlpool, Maytag, KitchenAid, Amana, GE, Frigidaire, and Electrolux have products with fluctuating prices or discounts.
+Brands like Miele, Maytag, KitchenAid, Amana, GE, Frigidaire, and Electrolux have products with fluctuating prices or discounts.

-  A rebate should be straightforward.
-The manufacturer gives you $50-$200 when you buy an appliance.
-Also, there are package rebates based on multiple purchases.
-These are regional rebates.
+The manufacturer can rebate $50-$200 when you buy an appliance.
+Also, there can be package rebates based on multiple purchases.

 Buying groups also have a pile of promotional rebates, so you could have another line of rebates with national buying groups.

 But wait!
 There's more.

 LG and Samsung have added another layer to discounting.
 They will have different promotional periods where the prices just drop.

 You want to wait for these drops.